Am0rfu5/winr-docs/whitepaper.md

 #### Tokenomics

 - **Earning CAUZ Tokens:** Engagement and participation in the DAO are rewarded with CAUZ tokens.
 This includes activities such as participating in governance votes, contributing to discussions, and proposing or supporting initiatives that benefit the ecosystem.
+Minting and distribution of CAUZ tokens will be based on a formula of overall value added to the project as determined and approved by the DAO.

 - **Acquiring WINR Tokens:** Users can obtain WINR Tokens through the exchange of cryptocurrencies, including stablecoins and Ethereum.
 This process is facilitated within the Winr app, ensuring ease of access and security.
 The traded cryptocurrencies are strategically utilized by the DAO for purposes such as staking and liquidity provision, thereby adding another layer of financial activity to the ecosystem.

+- **Lottery Mechanism:** This mechanism will be upgraded later to work in accordance with the ideas of fair distribution in exchange for work based on "Slicing the Pie" with each amount being approved by the DAO.
+WINR Tokens will be minted and burned by the system .
+They are minted in exchange for ETHER.
+Each account holding tokens has a chance at winning the next lottery drawing.
+Once that lottery is completed the  system pays out to the winning wallet owner or

 - **Sustainable Ecosystem:** The dual-token structure is designed to balance governance with utility.
 While CAUZ tokens foster a participatory governance model, WINR tokens drive the ecosystem's economic activities.
 This balance ensures sustainability and continuous growth of the platform.